-"(A) A financial report of the expenses for all official activities and requirements of the Review Board and its personnel.
+"(A) A financial report of the expenses for all official activities and requirements of the Review Board and its personnel. "(B) The progress made on review, transmission to

-"(B) The progress made on review, transmission to the Archivist, and public disclosure of assassination records.
+"(B) The progress made on review, transmission to the Archivist, and public disclosure of assassination records. "(C) The estimated time and volume of assassina-